nbeaver/why-linux-is-better/README.rst

 .. [#] http://windows.microsoft.com/en-us/windows/working-with-windows#1TC=windows-7&section_3
 .. [#] http://answers.microsoft.com/en-us/windows/forum/windows_7-desktop/cannot-resize-small-windows/160862cf-6e52-4a99-9365-d380491a067d

-The usual solution to this problem is to download and run a third-party background process that tracks every single time a window is resized. [#]_ [#]_ [#]_
+One solution to this problem is to download and run a third-party background process that tracks every single time a window is resized. [#]_ [#]_ [#]_

 .. [#] http://www.thewindowsclub.com/resize-non-resizable-windows
 .. [#] http://www.howtogeek.com/howto/11799/turn-non-resizeable-windows-into-rezieable-windows/
 .. [#] http://www.digitallis.co.uk/pc/ResizeEnable/index.html

-The README does not have a good URL, so here are some of the salient parts::
+The README is not directly linkable via URL, so here are some of the salient parts::

     =============================================================================================